 Yes, your client’s unemployment income will be taxed at the federal level and probably at the state level if their total income is more than the minimum required to file.
 It’s important to note that taxable benefits for tax year 2020 include any special unemployment compensation authorized under the CARES Act or under the second stimulus package bill.

-How does the second stimulus bill impact unemployment compensation and taxes?
+How did the second stimulus bill impact unemployment compensation and taxes?

 The second stimulus bill extended and modified some of the unemployment benefits covered under the CARES Act.
 Whereas the CARES Act granted an extra $600 per week of federal unemployment benefits on top of regular state unemployment payments, the second stimulus bill continues the additional federal benefits but at a lower $300 per week.